duckduckgo/duckduckgo-privacy-extension/.github/ISSUE_TEMPLATE/bug_report.md

 <!--
 This form is for reporting bugs or issues with the extension and not to report broken sites.
 To report a broken site use the 'Report Broken Site' link on the extension popup.

--->
+**Make sure that the bug you are reporting is reproducible on the latest version of the extension** -->

 ## Description